Doreen Kartinyeri: Personal life

-Doreen married and had children with Terry Wanganeen, first meeting at Pearce Point when Doreen was visiting her Aunt Rose.
-Doreen became pregnant in 1954, leading to the decision for her and Terry to get married and move to Point Pearce together.
-Her relationship with Terry, who was heavily reliant on alcohol, and very violent and abusive when under the influence, was unstable.
+Her relationship with Terry, who was an alcoholic, and very violent and abusive when under the influence, was unstable.
 Both parties were hostile to one another, and their marriage was often unhappy.
-There was one particular instance when Terry threw a leg of lamb at the door because it was under-cooked, causing Doreen to become so angry that she broke a glass bottle and stabbed him in retaliation.
-Upon arrival to the hospital, authorities gave Doreen two choices for her consequence: she could either plead guilty to attempted murder or spend six weeks in a psychiatric hospital.
+There was one particular instance when Terry threw a leg of lamb at the door because it was under-cooked, causing Kartinyeri to become so angry that she broke a glass bottle and stabbed him in retaliation.
+Upon arrival to the hospital, authorities gave her a choice: she could either plead guilty to attempted murder, or spend six weeks in a psychiatric hospital.
 She chose to be admitted into psychiatric care.
-When she returned, Terry's attitude had drastically changed.
-However, Doreen still came to the conclusion that their marriage was effectively over, and she moved to Adelaide.
+When she returned, Terry's attitude had changed significantly, but Kartinyeri had come to the conclusion that their marriage was effectively over, and she moved to Adelaide.